-ARC's state-based field officers investigate suspected noncompliant activity by licence holders, conducting enquiries which may result in a fine being issued, or suspension and even cancellation of a licence.
+ARC's state-based field officers investigate suspected noncompliant activity by licence holders, conducting enquiries which may result in a fine being issued, or in suspension or even cancellation of a licence.

-In some circumstances, the Department of Water, Environment and Water (DAWE) may pursue legal action on behalf of the Federal Government.
+In some circumstances, the Department of Climate Change, Energy, the Environment and Water (DCCEEW) may pursue legal action on behalf of the Australian Government.
+For this financial year, 137 suspected offences were reported to ARC and 36 referrals were forwarded to the department.